Faetu/Faetu.github.io/_posts/2024-08-11-blockroom.md

 ### 3.2 Session Key

-To get the session key more informations are needed:
+To get the session key more information are needed:

 1. Username -> Obtained in question 1.
 2. Domain -> Obtained in question 2.